yeah1tnt/python-p3-mapping-database-records-to-python-objects/README.md

 ```

 This file is set up so that you can explore the database using the `Song` class
-from a `pdb` session.
+from an `ipdb` session.
 We'll use this code later on during this code along.

 ***